-- (1) Current year profit is excluded from total own funds based on article 26, point 2 of CRR IV Current year loss should be included in CET1 capital.
-In 2018, CEB carried loss due to CEB RU spin-off. - (2) Transitional adjustments listed under CRD IV frame have been fully phased in by 31 December 2018 - · Non-eligible minority interest - · Revaluation reserve - · Other intangible asset (Non-solvency deductible under Basel II framework) - · Deferred tax assets that rely on future profitability and do not arise from temporary differences - (3) IFRs 9 transitional arrangement permits to add 95% additional IFRs9 provisions back to total own funds
+- (1) 2019 Current year profit is excluded from total own funds based on article 26, point 2 of CRR IV. - In 2018, Current year profit is not excluded, because the bank had a loss mainly effected by CEB RU spin-off. - (2) IFRs 9 transitional arrangement permits to add 85% additional IFRs9 provisions back to total own funds

 Tier II capital of CEB comprises of subordinated liabilities which is assessed by DNB and approved as CRR compliant.
-For more details of subordinated liabilities, please see note 20, Subordinated liabilities of CEB's Financial Statements as of 31 December 2018.
+For more details of subordinated liabilities, please see note 20, Subordinated liabilities in CEB's Financial Statements as of 31 December 2019.